nicolasrouanne/slate/source/index.html.md

 ---
-title: ADaM Application Data Manager
+title: ADaM - API Documentation

 language_tabs:
-  - curl
+  - shell

 toc_footers:
   - <a href='#'>Sign Up for a Developer Key</a>